 How You Can Get Six Pack Abs

-It seems that everyone wants six pack abs these days, but very few people achieve them.
-So if you do manage to get a six pack it sets you apart from the ‘average Joe’.
+It seems that virtually everyone wants six pack abs these days, yet few people ever achieve them.
+So if you do manage to get a six pack, it sets you apart from the ‘average Joe’.
 And although it will take a fair degree of determination, the approach required to do it is actually very simple.
-So without further ado, here’s how to get six pack abs, in three simple steps…
+So in this article I'll explain exactly how you can get six pack abs - in three simple steps.

 1. Build Up The Abdominal Muscles

-Contrary to popular belief, the best way to build up your abdominal muscles is NOT by doing hundreds of sit-ups or crunches every day.
-The main role of the abdominals is to brace the body, so doing exercises like deadlifts (especially sumo deadlifts), squats and military presses serve to build the abs better than most things.
-When you do these exercises focus your mind on contracting your abs really hard.
+Contrary to popular belief, the best way to build up your abdominal muscles is NOT to do hundreds of sit-ups or crunches every day.
+The main role of the abdominals is to brace the body, so doing exercises like deadlifts (especially sumo deadlifts), squats and military presses will build and strengthen the abs better than most things.
+When you do these exercises, focus your mind on contracting your abs really hard.
 If you’re not used to doing this you’ll probably find you’ll be quite sore the next day.

-You could have really well developed abs but if they are buried beneath a layer of fat no-one will ever see them.
-So you need to do an effective cardio routine to burn off the excess fat and reveal your six pack.
+You could have really well developed abs, but if they are buried beneath a layer of fat no-one will ever see them.
+So you need to do some cardiovascular training in order to burn off the excess fat and reveal your six pack.

 So a much better way to do it is to do some form of high intensity interval training (HIIT).
 This is where you alternate brief periods of maximum or near maximum effort with periods of active recovery.
 So you might sprint for 20 – 30 seconds and then jog for 30 - 60 seconds.
 You can repeat this anything from 3 to 10 times depending on your fitness level.
 After your HIIT you can then burn additional fat by doing a short spell of lower intensity steady state cardio, such as jogging.
 15 – 20 minutes will suffice.